Complete Guide to Telehealth for Mental Health

 Mental health telehealth can effectively address many conditions:

-- Anxiety disorders: Generalized anxiety, social anxiety, panic disorder
+- Anxiety disorders: Generalized anxiety, social anxiety, panic disorder.
+Learn more about online therapy for anxiety and panic attacks specifically.

-- Depression: Major depressive disorder, persistent depressive disorder
+- Depression: Major depressive disorder, persistent depressive disorder.
+See depression treatment online.

 - ADHD: Diagnosis, management, and medication (see Done)